cdrummey216/whoami/identityisle.md

 **ϕ *as time* = ϕ *as self* + 1 (*existence*) / ϕ *as self***

 * "Who are you?" and "Who am I?" (contained in the equation for ϕ *as self*) are observable events. //I exist (external) equation
 * The perception of time is ultimately an internal process *for the self*.
-The *self* is ultimately the interaction of internal (*self*) processes and external (*reality*) processes.//how the self reacts to external stimuli in real-time.
+* The *self* is ultimately the interaction of internal processes (*self*) and external processes (*reality*). //how the self reacts to external stimuli in real-time.
 A real-time process is one that happens in defined time steps of maximum duration and fast enough to affect the environment in which it occurs, such as inputs to a computing system.
 * The *perception of time* does not equal *time as it exists in reality*.

 **How to quantify perception in reality?**